Featured image of post umami

 1

-docker pull docker.umami.is/umami-software/umami:postgresql-latest
+docker pull docker.umami.is/umami-software/umami:latest

-πŸ”„ Getting Updates
+๐Ÿ”„ Getting Updates

 To get the latest features, simply do a pull, install any new dependencies, and rebuild: